-Resources and help for those dealing with abandonment, insecurity and self-doubt - the issues that face those who are abandoned.
+Resources and help for those dealing with abandonment, insecurity and self-doubt – the issues that face those who are abandoned and abandonment.

 ABO Incompatibility (also known as Hemolytic Disease of the Newborn) is the result of an immune system reaction that occurs when blood from two different – and incomparable – types of blood are mixed together.

 Educational information on the post-abortion experience in relation to trauma and stress after the procedure.
 Resources and support for abortion recovery.